-The federal penalty for the manufacture, sale or distribution of small amounts of Schedule I and II drugs, for the first offense, is from five to 40 years imprisonment and/or not more than a two million dollar fine for an individual (where death or serious injury occurs, not less than 20 years imprisonment and not more than life imprisonment); for a second offense, not less than 10 years imprisonment and not more than life and/or a fine of not less than four million dollars for an individual (where death or serious injury occurs, not less than 10 years imprisonment and not more than life and/or a fine of not less than four million dollars for an individual (where death or serious injury occurs, not less than life imprisonment).
+The federal penalty for the manufacture, sale or distribution of small amounts of Schedule I and II drugs, for the first offense, is from five to 40 years imprisonment and/or not more than a two million dollar fine for an individual (where death or serious injury occurs, not less than 20 years imprisonment and not more 2018 Safety & Security Report, Pennsylvania College of Art & Design than life imprisonment); for a second offense, not less than 10 years imprisonment and not more than life and/or a fine of not less than four million dollars for an individual (where death or serious injury occurs, not less than life imprisonment).

 Penalties are doubled in many cases for the manufacture, sale or distribution of larger amounts of Schedule I and II drugs.
 The federal penalty for the manufacture, distribution or sale of Schedule III, IV and V drugs of any quantity is: Schedule III Drug: not more than five years imprisonment and/or a \$250,000.00 fine for a first offense; penalty is doubled for a second offense.
-Schedule IV Drug: not more than three years imprisonment and/or a \$250,000.00 fine for a first offense; penalty of a \$250,000.00 fine for a first offense; penalty is doubled for a second offense; penalty is doubled for a second offense offense; penalty is doubled for a second offense offense; penalty is doubled for a second offense offense.
+Schedule IV Drug: not more than three years imprisonment and/or a \$250,000.00 fine for a first offense; penalty is doubled for a second offense.
 Schedule V Drug: not more than one year imprisonment and/or a \$100,000.00 fine; penalty is doubled for a second offense.